School’s out for summer! ☀️

 10. Feed the ducks

-Perhaps if you’re out on a bike ride already, or just visiting your local park, why not stop at the lake to feed the ducks.
-Contrary to popular belief, it’s actually not healthy for ducks to be fed bread, but instead try to bring along some sliced grapes, lettuce, or frozen peas in water.
+If you’re out for a stroll or just visiting your local park, why not stop at a lake to feed the ducks?
+Contrary to popular belief, it’s actually not healthy for ducks to be fed bread, but instead, try to bring along some sliced grapes, lettuce, or frozen peas in water.
 The kids will love watching the ducks gobble up these treats!

 11. Visit the Avebury stone circle